I need human help to enter verification code (office hours only)

 PROTECTING THE ENVIRONMENT

-The Social Action Committee spearheads our Tikkun Olam efforts by organizing programs, projects, and fundraisers.
+Our Social Action Committee spearheads our Tikkun Olam efforts by organizing programs, projects, and fundraisers.
 Due to congregants’ efforts, donations to our Louis and Bettye Kaplan Social Action Fund, and contributions to the tzedakah box in the synagogue lobby, we have supported numerous organizations that fight homelessness, poverty, and hunger; aided Jewish causes in the U.S. and around the world; and improved the environment, health, education, and socio-economic status of disadvantaged individuals.

 If you’re interested in participating, be it as a volunteer or to donate, reach out to the Social Action Committee.

-OTHER WAYS WE SUPPORT THE UNHOUSED
+OTHER WAYS WE SUPPORT PEOPLE IN NEED

-• Donate food and money to the People’s Resource Center, a food and clothing
+• Donating food and money to the People’s Resource Center, a food and clothing pantry that also provides job skills training in Wheaton

 AIDING OUR CONGREGANTS